Creatiwity/witycms-doc/settings.md

 * **Site name**: just give a name at your website who define your activity
 * **Administrator Email**: generally, it is better to give the address of the webmaster in charge of the website.

-SEO section allows you to edit the elements that will be used when site appears in different Google searches.
-You can leave blank the fields below, but it is strongly advised to complete them correctly if you want to appear clearly on Google results.
+SEO section allows you to edit the elements that will affect the visibility of a website or a web page in a search engine's, when site appears in different Google searches.
+You can leave blank the fields below, but it is strongly advised to complete them correctly if you want to appear clearly on results.

 * **Site Title**: Title who define your activity
 * **Description for SEO**: a short description of your activity (less than 125 chars).